 · By Merle von KOMBUCHERY

-Strengthen your immune system - 6 tips for your immune defense
+Strengthen the immune system - 6 tips for your defense

 Strengthen your defenses for the winter